Eelkhoorn/stm8ef-mu/README.md

 ### Contrloler for a ADF4351 wideband synthesizer board
 The synthesizer board is controled by a rotary encoder with a push button.
 The settings are dispayed on an oled display.
 + hookup a programming device (STLINKV2)
-+ in muforth/mu : tools/fli.sh workMINDEV/ADF/ADF (this flashes the kernel + the application)
++ in muforth/mu : tools/fli.sh -f workMINDEV/ADF/ADF (this flashes the kernel + the application)
 Hookup an uart device and start muforth from muforth/mu
 + **./muforth -f work/MINDEV/ADF/ADF**
 + **chat**